darktable-org/dtdocs/content/darkroom/processing-modules/presets.md

 Most of the functionality described here applies to processing modules only.
 However, presets can also be used with some utility modules.
 When used with utility modules, the functionality to auto-apply or auto-show presets based on image Exif data is not available.

+Please note that, for processing modules, the saved preset also includes the active state of the module.
+You can use this to create your own default settings, which you can activate on-demand.
+Simply set your desired defaults, disable the module, and save the preset.

 # the presets menu

 The presets menu will contain one or more of the following entries depending on what presets are defined or selected for the current module: